-- Introduce claim(s), acknowledge alternate or opposing claims, and organize the reasons and evidence logically.
-CCSS.ELA-Literacy.W.7.1A - Trace and evaluate the argument and specific claims in a text, assessing whether the reasoning is sound and the evidence is relevant and sufficient to support the claims.
-CCSS.ELA-Literacy.RI.7.8 - Support claim(s) with logical reasoning and relevant evidence, using accurate, credible sources and demonstrating an understanding of the topic or text.
-CCSS.ELA-Literacy.W.7.1B
+- Introduce claim(s), acknowledge and distinguish the claim(s) from alternate or opposing claims, and organize the reasons and evidence logically.
+CCSS.ELA-Literacy.W.8.1A - Delineate and evaluate the argument and specific claims in a text, assessing whether the reasoning is sound and the evidence is relevant and sufficient; recognize when irrelevant evidence is introduced.
+CCSS.ELA-Literacy.RI.8.8 - Support claim(s) with logical reasoning and relevant evidence, using accurate, credible sources and demonstrating an understanding of the topic or text.
+CCSS.ELA-Literacy.W.8.1B

 - Use multiple sources to develop an understanding of a topic. - Understand how documents can present two sides of an argument to strengthen knowledge about a complex topic.
-Recognize opposing claims. - Communicate understanding of a topic by writing an argument taking one side of a debate, and acknowledge the opposing claim.
+Recognize opposing claims. - Communicate understanding of a topic by writing an argument taking one side of a debate, acknowledge the opposing claim, and explain how your claim differs.

 - 1 Identify claims and evidence supporting an argument in multiple documents about the same topic. - 2 Decide whether the evidence in these documents convincing and explain why. - 3 Construct an argument that explains your opinion about whether middle school students should be tracked into different levels of academic classes.
-In your argument, acknowledge the opposing claim.
+In your argument, acknowledge the opposing claim and explain how your claim differs.